 - Work with clients to clarify the objectives, requirements and budget of a project (and in some cases help to select a site)

-- Consult with other construction professionals, such as engineers, about design
+- Collaborate with other architects and construction professionals, such as engineers, on designs

 - Consider and then advise clients on the practicality of their project

 - Prepare and present design proposals to clients